-- Editing UVM policy for a local client and remote clients, and viewing the policy summary. - Changing the password for the UVM-policy file.
-Each time you save globalpolicy.gvm, you can save the file with a new password. - Giving Policy Director control of certain authentication objects.
+- ∠ Editing UVM policy for a local client and remote clients, and viewing the policy summary. - ∠ Changing the password for the UVM-policy file.
+Each time you save globalpolicy.gvm, you can save the file with a new password. - Solution Sector Control of Certain authentication objects.